abe33/widjet-validation/README.md

     (i18n, value) => value ? null : i18n('unchecked'),
   ],
   // other validators...
-  [i => true, validatePresence], // catch all validator ];
+  [i => true, nativeValidation], // catch all validator ];
 ```

 ### Native Validation Support

-The default validators includes a general validator that relies on `checlValidity` and `ValidityState` from the browser APIs.
+The default validators includes a general validator that relies on `checkValidity` and `ValidityState` from the browser APIs.

 ### Feedback Functions